Second Chance Summer

 Is it any good?

-Morgan Matson's debut novel, Amy and Roger's Epic Detour, was one of the best young adult books of 2010, so expectations were high for her sophomore release.
-The author doesn't disappoint with this beautifully written exploration of how one fateful summer changes so much in a 17-year-old girl's life.
+Matson's debut novel, Amy and Roger's Epic Detour, was one of the best young adult books of 2010, so expectations were high for her sophomore release, and she doesn't disappoint.
+This is a beautifully written exploration of how one fateful summer changes so much in a 17-year-old girl's life.
 Matson manages to keep Taylor's emotions running high -- how could they not when she's about to lose a parent? -- while also sprinkling the sadness of anticipatory grief with moments of genuine humor and even romance.

 Matson creates a protagonist who's achingly real.
 Taylor is occasionally insecure (a classic middle child, she has a genius older brother and a ballet prodigy younger sister) and slightly clueless about how to handle her initial spark of attraction to Henry.
 While the romance is intense (Henry is quite the swoon-worthy love interest), it's not all about stolen kisses in the rain.
 This is a story about the love between fathers and daughters, brothers and sisters, and lifelong friends.
 The plot will resonate deeply with any reader who has lost a parent.
 Kids, you should get to know -- really know -- your parents, the author is saying, because you carry them with you always, whether you know it or not.